ibm-cloud-docs/vmwaresolutions/services/hcx_considerations.md

 ### Requirements on firewall rules

 Before installing the HCX on {{site.data.keyword.cloud_notm}} service, you must add a firewall rule to any existing firewalls to allow all outbound HTTPS traffic so that the HCX Manager virtual appliance (HCX Manager) can register itself.
 After the HCX Manager installation is completed, you can remove the firewall rule.
 In addition, you must configure firewall rules to allow HCX to function properly.
-For more information, see *Appendix A - Port Access Requirements* in [HCX on IBM Cloud Architecture](https://www.ibm.com/cloud/garage/files/HCX_Architecture_Design.pdf).
+For more information, see *Appendix A - Port Access Requirements* in [HCX on {{site.data.keyword.cloud_notm}} Architecture](https://www.ibm.com/cloud/garage/files/HCX_Architecture_Design.pdf).

 ### Deployment process for HCX on IBM Cloud

 The deployment of HCX on {{site.data.keyword.cloud_notm}} is automated.
-Whether you order an instance with this service included or you deploy the service later into your instance, the following procedures are completed for successful deployment:
+Whether you order the vCenter Server with Hybridity Bundle instance with the service included or you deploy the service later into your instance, complete the following procedures for a successful deployment:
 1. Order two subnets for HCX from the {{site.data.keyword.cloud_notm}} infrastructure:
    * One private portable subnet for HCX management
    * One public portable subnet for HCX interconnects